Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/DATABASE_SCHEMA.md

 #### Notes
 - **One row per category/entitlement per user subscription**: UNIQUE constraint on `(user_subscription_id, category, entitlement)` ensures each user subscription can only have one entitlement record per category/entitlement combination (e.g., only one 'file'/'storage' entitlement per subscription)
+- **User ID Validation**: Database trigger ensures `user_id` matches the `user_id` of the referenced `user_subscription`.
+This prevents data integrity issues where an entitlement could reference a subscription belonging to a different user.
 - Tracks actual usage/consumption for each entitlement type per user subscription
 - One user can have multiple entitlement records (one per entitlement type)
 - `quota` is the limit allocated to the user for this entitlement